-At Moran Woodworked Furniture we are committed to honoring the natural beauty of wood through traditional craftsmanship, the responsible selection of materials and a modern approach to design.
-We—Michael Moran and Celia Gibson—design and build each unique object one piece at a time, cutting every joint, chisel in hand, in our Hudson Valley home and workshop.
+At Moran Woodworked Furniture we are committed to honoring the natural beauty of wood through traditional craftsmanship, the use of exclusively sustainable wood and a modern approach to design.
+We—Michael Moran and Celia Gibson—design and build each unique object one piece at a time, cutting every joint, chisel in hand, in our Hudson Valley, New York, home and workshop.

 From standing tree to finished furniture, our vision relies on an immersive, hands on participation through each considered part of the process.
-Our bespoke and limited edition furniture begins with the wood we choose to work with: responsible wood.
-Our wood tells a story, and its history—where it stood and why it came down—is written in its grain and marks an obligation for us to use it thoughtfully.
-This wood’s journey with us begins with the assistance of individuals—arborists, homeowners, millers—who share a commitment to our environment.
+Our bespoke and limited edition furniture begins with the material we choose to work with: sustainable wood.
+Our wood tells a story, and its history—where it stood and why it came down—is written in its grain and marks an obligation for us to use it thoughtfully and to share each unique story.
+We know exactly where every single piece of wood in our workshop has come from, where it grew.

 A collaboration is at work: natural characteristics, idiosyncrasies of individual boards drive our design decisions just as our designs inform the wood we consider for a project.
-We intend that each functional work of art is a composition brought to life by the judicious selection and placement of responsible wood.
-This collaboration assures longevity by employing time-tested joinery meant to last several life times, offering a flexibly over time in changing conditions.
-Ultimately, we hope our compositions reflect a sense of timelessness as seen through a modern lens.
+We intend that each functional, custom work of art is a composition brought to life by the judicious selection and placement of sustainable wood.
+This collaboration assures longevity by employing time-tested joinery meant to last generations, offering a flexibly over time in changing conditions.
+We hope our compositions reflect a sense of timelessness seen through a modern lens.

 We hope sincerely to do justice to trees and their beauty as they are met with the modern world.